 The next summer I was hired to work at Comer Boy Scout Reservation on the staff to manage the dining hall.
 The Councilors found out that I had bee hives and I was asked to teach the Beekeeping Merit Badge program.
 In 1964 -1967 I taught about 25 Boy Scouts each summer on how to keep bees and earn their Beekeeping Merit Badge..
 We kept 6 hives at the camp for the next three years.
 I started a year round job and did not go back to the camp in 1968.

 I kept bees until 1974 when I moved to Birmingham Al. My Dad kept the bees for the next 3-4 years and he sold the bees because he and I were not there to take care of them.
 (I miss my Dad he passed away in 1997 with cancer)

-I caught the swarm and that was a new beginning for me in beekeeping.
+I caught the swarm and that was a new beginning for Lynne and I in beekeeping.
 Lynne and I now manage about 200 hives.
-I have learned a lot about bees since ack in the earlier years of beekeeping, about the only thing we had to worry about then was foul brood and wax moths.
+I have learned a lot about bees since back in the earlier years of beekeeping, about the only thing we had to worry about then was foul brood and wax moths.

 David serves on the Board of Directors for Alabama Beekeepers Association, he is the Chairman of the Alabama Master Beekeeping Program, and Past President of the Etowah County Beekeepers Association and Lynne is one of 2 Welsh Honey Judges in the State of Alabama